WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 -

-If it feels even slightly promotional, Meta will not consider it Utility.
+If the wording feels even slightly persuasive, Meta will reject it as Utility.

 ✅ 1.
 Link the message to a user action

-Must reference an existing order, payment, booking, shipment, or subscription.
+Reference an existing order, payment, booking, or subscription.

 ✅ 2.
 Use neutral, factual language